He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 1 The famine was severe in the land.
 2 When they had eaten all the grain which they had brought from Egypt, their father said to them, “Go back, buy us a little more food.”

 3 Judah spoke to him, saying, “The man solemnly warned us, saying, ‘You shall not see my face, unless your brother is with you.’
-4 If you will send our brother with us, we will go down and buy you food; 5 but if you do not send him, we will not go down, for the man said to us, ‘You shall not see my face, unless your brother is with you.’ ”
+4 If you will send our brother with us, we will go down and buy you food.
+5 If you do not send him, we will not go down, for the man said to us, ‘You shall not see my face unless your brother is with you.’ ”

 6 Israel said, “Why did you treat me so badly, telling the man that you had another brother?”